bugsnag/maze-runner/README.md

 ## Contributing

-If steps would be useful for different projects running the maze, add the to `lib/features/steps/`.
+If steps would be useful for different projects using maze-runner, add them to `lib/features/steps/`.
 If there are useful helper functions, add them to `lib/features/support/*.rb`.